 You can apply at any time; however, there will be deadlines for the applications you will want to make to the various sources of funding available.

-The Philosophy Department in Sheffield welcomes international students.
+The Philosophy Department in Sheffield welcomes international students and has an International Students' Society.
 Many of our graduate students and many of our staff are from other European countries, Asia and America.

 Political Philosophers & Political Theorists at the University of Sheffield